bfortuner/ml-glossary/docs/multiclass_logistic_regression.rst

 Gradient descent
 ----------------

 To minimize our cost, we use :doc:`gradient_descent` just like before in :doc:`logistic_regression`.
+The weights are updated in a step-wise fashion, as the negative of the gradient scaled by a learning rate.

 .. literalinclude:: ../code/multiclass_logistic_regression.py
     :language: python